funktionio/funktion/ReadMe.md

      funktion install amqp kafka timer

+To just get a feel for what connectors are available without installing them try:

+     funktion install --list

 ### Running the Operator

 You can run the funktion operator from the command line if you prefer: